Igor Rodnianski

 Igor Rodnianski (born April 28, 1972, Ukrainian SSR, Soviet Union) is an American mathematician at Princeton University.
 He works in partial differential equations, mathematical physics, and general relativity.

 Life

 Rodnianski studied at the University of Saint Petersburg, graduating in Physics in 1996.
 He graduated in 1999 from Kansas State University.

 Career

 Igor Rodnianski became an instructor at Princeton in 1999.
 He was promoted to associate professor before 2004.

 In 2005, Dr. Rodnianski wrote paper on rough solutions to the historical Einstein Vacuum Equation with S. Klainerman.

 He became full professor at Princeton in 2005.
-In 2011, he moved Massachusetts Institute of Technology.
+In 2011, he moved to the Massachusetts Institute of Technology.
 In the Spring of 2011, he became the Henry Burchard Fine Professor of Mathematics at Princeton University.